Hidamari Sketch: Manga

-The original manga, written and illustrated by Ume Aoki, began serialization in the April 2004 issue of Houbunsha's monthly magazine Manga Time Kirara Carat; a total of 146 chapters have been published as of the February 2020 issue.
+The original manga, written and illustrated by Ume Aoki, began serialization in the April 2004 issue of Houbunsha's monthly magazine Manga Time Kirara Carat released on February 28, 2004; a total of 155 chapters have been published as of the December 2022 issue.
 It is formatted in yonkoma (four-panel) style, with two comic strips per page and six to eight pages per chapter; the manga's story is presented in chronological order, unlike in its later anime adaptation.
-As of November 26, 2016, nine tankōbon volumes (containing 129 chapters) have been published in Japan under Houbunsha's Manga Time KR Comics imprint; a tenth volume is planned for release on March 27, 2020.
+As of March 27, 2020, ten tankōbon volumes (containing 146 chapters) have been published in Japan under Houbunsha's Manga Time KR Comics imprint.
 On December 8, 2007, Yen Press announced that it had licensed the series for an English-language release under the title Sunshine Sketch; the first translated paperback volume was released in North America on June 17, 2008.